Lifestyle

 Ice fishing can be as simple as you and your partner augering a hole in the ice and dropping your line.
 Dress warm, make sure you have your fishing license, take a couple of chairs, and a thermos of hot soup, and off you go.
 Check local rules for possession limits and size restrictions.

 Perhaps you want something more complex (that’s wife code for a few amenities).
 No problem.
-Don Luchkiw the owner of Bear Point Fish Hut Rentals in Innisfil has everything a couple could need for either a day or weekend of ice fishing.
+Don Luchkiw, the owner of Bear Point Fish Hut Rentals in Innisfil, has everything a couple could need for either a day or a weekend of ice fishing.

 You can rent a sleeper hut for the weekend that’s heated and has cooking facilities, or rent a smaller heated one for a day (cook stove optional).
 There are even bathroom facilities out there.
 Rental includes Shiner Bait Minnows.
 (Big plus, because the Shiner Minnows are from Lake Simcoe).